Welcome to the class page for Nursery.

-As we move into October, the children will be learning about autumn and harvest.
-We will be going on a walk in the local area to look for signs of autumn on Wednesday 27th September (please let us know if you are able to join us).
+As we moved into October, the children have been learning about autumn and harvest.
+We have been on a walk in the local park to look for signs of autumn..
 Why not take your child out for a walk too?
 Can you find any conkers or acorns?
 Talk about what's happening to the leaves on the trees as the weather turns colder.
-We will be sharing a story called 'The Enormous Turnip'.
+We have also shared a story called 'The Enormous Turnip'.
 Why not visit Wakefield library with your child to borrow the book to share at home or speak to your child's key person if you would like to borrow a copy from school.

 After the half term holiday the children took part in our whole school 'Space' week.
 Our story focus for this week was 'Whatever Next' - a story about a bear who travels to the moon.
 Please ask if you would like to borrow a copy to share at home.

 In November the children enjoyed finding out about the Hindu festival of Diwali - The Festival of Light.
 We shared the story of Rama and Sita using a shadow puppet show.
 We made our own divas - small clay pots for candles.
 The children also used 2D shapes to make their own rangoli patterns using coloured sand.